Table of Contents

-The inspection will check that floors are level, uncover any mildew concerns, and any drywall or finishing issues on the inside of the property, examine window and doors, and touch most things that move, open, close on the inside of the home.
+The inspection will check that floors are level, uncover any mildew concerns, and any drywall or finishing issues on the inside of the property, examine windows and doors, and touch most things that move, open, and close on the inside of the home.

-The cost of an inspection in Florida usually ranges from $400 to $500.
+The cost of an inspection in Sarasota, FL usually ranges from $400 to $500.

 Please see this link for an example of a home inspection report from a firm we regularly work with.

 We always recommend that our clients have a pest inspection done when buying a property, for peace of mind.
 An average pest inspection costs $30-$50.
-In Florida, these inspections check for Wood Destroying Organisms (commonly referred to as termites), rodent infestations, and also scope out areas that can be sealed to prevent any rodents from gaining access to a home in the future.
+In Sarasota and Florida in general, these inspections check for Wood Destroying Organisms (commonly referred to as termites), rodent infestations, and also scope out areas that can be sealed to prevent any rodents from gaining access to a home in the future.

 If termites are found they need to be treated by a pest expert.
-To those who are unfamiliar, this might seem like an overwhelming issue, but in fact, the problem is not uncommon in Florida and there are well-defined solutions.
-Termite inspectors in Florida make a joke—there are two types of houses…those that have termites and those that will get termites.
+To those who are unfamiliar, this might seem like an overwhelming issue, but in fact, the problem is not uncommon in Sarasota and there are well-defined solutions.
+Termite inspectors make a joke — there are two types of houses…those that have termites and those that will get termites. 😄

 If the inspector finds any rodents inhabiting the property, they are typically removed through traps.